carpentries-incubator/SDC-BIDS-IntroMRI/episodes/before-we-start.md

   For example, you can store raw data in files `./data/raw/` and clean data in `./data/clean/`.

 - **`code/`**: Use this folder to store your (Python) scripts for data cleaning, analysis, and plotting that you use in this particular project.
-This folder contains all of the Jupyter notebooks used in the lesson.
+This folder contains all the Jupyter notebooks used in the lesson.

 - **`files/`**: Use this folder to store any miscellaneous outlines, drafts, and other text.
 This folder contains a set of Powerpoint slides that will be used for parts of the lesson.